flarum/docs/docs/extenders.md

 ::: tip Local Extenders vs Extensions
-Local extenders can be good for small tweaks, but if you need large customizations, an extension might be a better choice: a separate codebase, cleaner handling of many files, developer tooling, and the ability to easily open source are bit benefits.
+Local extenders can be good for small tweaks, but if you need large customizations, an extension might be a better choice: a separate codebase, cleaner handling of many files, developer tooling, and the ability to easily open source are big benefits.
 :::